-1.3.6 Fresh Air Kit
+1.3.7 Fresh Air Kit

 During operation, the fireplace requires fresh air for combustion and draws air out of the house.
 It may starve other fuel burning appliances such as gas or oil furnaces.
-As well, exhaust fans may compete for air, causing negative pressure in the house, resulting in smoke entering the house from the fireplace.
+As well, exhaust fans may compete for air, creating negative pressure in the house, resulting in smoke entering the house from the fireplace.
 This situation is aggravated in modern airtight houses.
 To overcome this problem, we strongly recommend that you bring fresh air to the fireplace.
 Check with local authorities having jurisdiction in your area, it may be mandatory.

-1.3.6.1 Fresh Air kit Installation
+1.3.7.1 Fresh air intake kit installation

-Refer to the following requirements to install a fresh air kit to the fireplace:
+Follow these instructions to install a fresh air intake kit: